-Our Futures Programmes are designed to introduce our Advanced Academy students to specific careers as part of their extra-curricular studies.
-The programmes are designed to develop interests in areas such as Medicine, Science, Sports Science and Teaching to broaden student’s knowledge and understanding of these vocations.
+Our Futures Programmes are designed to introduce our students to specific careers as part of their extra-curricular studies.
+The programmes are designed to develop interests in areas such as Medicine and Teaching to broaden student’s knowledge and understanding of these vocations.
 We also deliver programmes that support applications to Oxford and Cambridge as well as Mathematics courses at all universities.

-Students can opt to take one or more of these courses when applying for the Advanced Academy.
+Students can opt to take one or more of these courses when applying for the Sixth Form.

 Our students can achieve anything they want to!
 This includes gaining places at our most prestigious institutions.
 The course introduces students to life at Oxford and Cambridge, outlines the opportunities and benefits of attending these universities and challenges the perceptions students may have about them, and the people who study there!

 The application process to Oxford and Cambridge is different to that of the other higher education institutions.
-An application is made through UCAS, the University admissions organisation but there is an earlier application deadline, as well as an additional application form for Cambridge applicants.
+An application is made through UCAS but there is an earlier application deadline, as well as an additional application form for Cambridge applicants.
 The high percentage of students requiring interviews and additional entrance exams means that further support is required to increase chances of success.

 As part of the scheme, students will take part in a cross-school seminar with guest educationalists who will inform and inspire, providing valuable insights into the profession.

 The Future Teachers scheme facilitates a real partnership between school and student, promoting excellence in teaching, learning and leadership.